microsoft/ivy/doc/examples/client_server_example.md

 This says that there is are no clients `CL0` and `CL1` and server `SE0` matching our bad pattern.
-In other words, the bad pattern occurrs nowhere in our program state, no matter how many clients and servers there are.
+In other words, the bad pattern occurs nowhere in our program state, no matter how many clients and servers there are.
 This is a simple generalization from our counterexample.